instructor-ai/instructor/docs/hub/vertexai.md

 By default, `instructor.from_vertexai()` uses the mode `instructor.Mode.VERTEXAI_TOOLS`, which means it will use tool calling to create the model response.
 Alternatively, you can use `instructor.Mode.VERTEXAI_JSON` to use the response_schema parameter provided by the VertexAI SDK.
 This parameter will prompt Gemini to respond with JSON directly, which can then be parsed into a model response.

-If you are not getting good results with tool calling, or prefer this method por any reason, you can switch to this mode:
+If you are not getting good results with tool calling, or prefer this method for any reason, you can switch to this mode:

 ```python
 ### rest of the code as above ...